DCN-project/nibble-sim/docs/circ_dht_impl.md

     - Else, send <STORE-KEY\> RPC with the same key to it's predecessor.

 - Node compares the hash of the key with it's own hash (hash of it's lportNo):
-    - If hash of key is more, then the key is stored in node's own hashtable.
+    - If hash of key is less, then the key is stored in node's own hashtable.
 Send a <GET-VALUE\> RPC to the node that wishes to store the key.
     - Else, send <STORE-KEY\> RPC with the same key to it's successor.

 #### After receiving <UPDATE-PREDECESSOR\> or <UPDATE-SUCCESSOR\>
 - A node update's it's routing table with the node ID and port of with the updated predecessor/successor.

-#### After receiving <FIND-SUCCESSOR\>
-- Compare the hash of lportNo (p) for which successor must be found with hash of node's lportNo (q):
-    - if q > p, then send the lportNo of q's predecessor as predecessor of p and q itself as p's successor as <UPDATE-SUCCESSOR-PREDECESSOR\> to p.
-    - else, send <FIND-SUCCESSOR\> to q's successor with p in RPC.

-#### After receiving <FIND-PREDECESSOR\>
-- Compare the hash of lportNo (p) for which predecessor must be found with hash of node's lportNo (q):
-    - if q < p, then send the lportNo of q's successor as successor of p and q itself as p's predecessor as <UPDATE-SUCCESSOR-PREDECESSOR\> to p.
-    - else, send <FIND-PREDECESSOR\> to q's predecessor with p in RPC.

 #### After receiving <GET-VALUE\>
 - Send (key, value) of the key to the lportNo from <GET-VALUE\> RPC as a part of <STORE-KEY-VALUE\>.